commonuserlol/frida-java-menu/.github/ISSUE_TEMPLATE/bug_report.md

  - Device name: [e.g. Xiaomi Redmi 10TS Pro Max]
  - Firmware or Custom ROM: [e.g. MIUI 14 or LineageOS 20]
  - Android version: [e.g. Android 12.1]
+ - Mode of operation: [frida-server/frida-gadget in listen/script mode]
+ - Other ART hook (if rooted and if installed): [e.g. LSPosed]

 **Additional context (optional)**
 Add any other context about the problem here.